 Not Only I Have a Problem When it Comes to the Washing!
 Watch Dance of the Clothes Line

 In the days prior to washing powder urine and ashes were used to get the laundry clean.
-Nowadays we wash our clothes to get those stains off!
+Nowadays we wash our clothes in water to get those stains off!

 The Line of Duty

 Socks and knickers don’t weigh much.
 The cheap pegs are quite adequate for them.
 Most of my socks are black.
 It’s not a colour of peg I’ve ever come across so of course I don’t have any.
 Instead I favour the vibrant orange to hold up the socks, two strong colours side by side, all in an unbroken row, tidy and co-ordinated, almost sophisticated.
 The white of my knickers, fresh against green pegs, pinned up like lime sorbets flutter at the opposite end of the line.